avg —

 Instructions

-In a deep frying pan or heavy-bottomed pot, I melt a mix of butter and vegetable oil.
-The combination gives flavour (butter) plus high smoke point (oil).
+In a deep frying pan or a heavy-bottomed sauté pan I melt a mix of butter and vegetable oil – the butter gives aroma, while the oil protects it from burning over high heat.

 Tips